jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 > rule][recording-rule] for pre-calculating the max throughput of your pipelines.

 Keep in mind that this query will only return the max throughput **already seen** (in the requested interval).
-It is also possible that your processor can consume data faster than the values seen in the given interval.
+It is possible that your processor can consume data faster than the values seen in the given interval.
 It is also possible that the speed of your processor changes depending on which host is running.
 The good news is that as soon as the processor shows that is able to process data faster the estimated time for consuming the lag will be updated automatically.

-Combining these two parts into a single query:
+Combining these two expressions into a single query:

 ```promql
 kafka_consumergroup_lag